 UCAS & Careers Advice

 Help with filling in UCAS/University applications and independent careers advice are just two aspects of the support on offer to students at Brampton College.
 If a student needs information about a particular degree or university, our careers advisers can help them with their research.
 Similarly, if a student wants to know about different routes into a profession, the careers advisers can help with the best approach.
-The college has a Virtual Learning Environment (VLE), with a comprehensive careers section.
+The college uses Google Classroom, with a comprehensive careers section.

 Qualified Higher Education Advisers